JM89/crash-courses/CrashCourse-API/Lesson3/README.md

 }
 ```

-Immediately I deployed my API, I realize that the ConsoleLogger is filling up the drive of the machine rapidly and that the logs need to be externalized to a logging server instead.
-Now, I need to replace the ConsoleLogger everywhere its has been defined.
+Immediately after I deployed my API, I realized that the ConsoleLogger is filling up the drive of the machine rapidly and that the logs need to be externalized to a logging server instead.
+Now, I need to replace the ConsoleLogger everywhere it has been defined.
 Using dependency injection, I could have:
-- changed the implementation on a single location and reduce risk of breaking something in other places
+- changed the implementation on a single location and reduce the risk of breaking something in other places
 - switched implementations based on an environment variable without making the code more complex
-- reused the same instance of ILogging to avoid creating a new object everytime
+- reused the same instance of ILogging to avoid creating a new object every time
 - injected a "mock" implementation (instead of the real implementation) to test my controller (See Lesson 5)
 - ...

 The setup of services and dependencies is done in the `ConfigureServices` method in `Startup.cs`.
-C# Interfaces are specially in the context of DI, as they allow to separate the definition of the contracts or what the class should be doing / be responsible for; and the actual implementation.
+C# Interfaces are especially in the context of DI, as they allow to separate the definition of the contracts or what the class should be doing/be responsible for; and the actual implementation.

 Without any further waiting, let's get back to our code to create the DAL.

-In "Models" folder, copy the `BlogPostResponse` class and rename file and class `BlogPost`.
+In "Models" folder, copy the `BlogPostResponse` class and rename the file and class `BlogPost`.

 Next, create a folder `DataStores` in your project.